The Sponsored Message Entry Point is a no-code solution. 🍰

 A few more things you should know:

 Timeframe for delivery.
 According to Facebook, Sponsored Messages typically start to be delivered within 24 hours, you might even see a longer delay before you see many messages delivered.
-So a longer time frame of one week or more is advisable.
+So a long time frame of one week or more is advisable.

 The bid cap.
 It’s still a bid.
 This means you’re competing against other advertisers for the placement.
 Just like for other Facebook ads if another advertiser is willing to pay more and has an equal or higher ad quality score than you do, their ad will be displayed and not yours.